3 Tips for Implementing Hardware Asset Management

 First, let us frame up the current state of things.

-The Reality of Managing Assets in a Post-Covid World
+The Reality of Hardware Asset Management in a Post-Covid World

 Recently, most organizations have informed employees that they must all work from home.
 But it was not as simple as sending a laptop home with them or, in some cases, having employees unplug their PCs on their desks and put them in their trunk.
 Most organizations had at least enough time to ensure their systems management tools were up to date.